sciZer0/7/v/README.md

 * highly-sustainable
 * highly-efficient
 * with over 50,000 TPS
-* with a native, Decreasing-Supply Token
+* with a native, decreasing-supply token
 * with the ideal Gini coefficient
 * with over 10 million users
 <p>&nbsp</p>